Features

 How many people are in your team now?

-There were three on the original Nomastics team, but with the new project, we’re seven, including designers and developers.
+The original Nomastics team had three members, but with the new project, we have seven, including designers and developers.

 Finally, what excites you about the future of agriculture in Nigeria?